|

 as clear as anywhere.
 The best place to swim is

-the far end of the beach.
+the far end of the beach near the Cantina that serves drinks and food.
 Snorkling along the

 rocks is fine though there are not a lot of fish.

-If you go far enough you will come to the rocky
+If you snorkle far enough you will come to the

 |